 1. The Usual Suspects

-The usual suspects include your board members, major donors, founders, staff, volunteers, and customers.
+The suspects are your board members, major donors, founders, staff, volunteers, and customers.

 2. Your Nonprofits Friends and Partners